MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/offering-HDS-France.md

 Microsoft compliance with the HDS requirements has been audited and certified by the [BSI Group](https://www.bsigroup.com/fr-FR/), an independent certifying body accredited by French authorities to conduct HDS audits.

 The HDS certification enables healthcare providers in France to use Microsoft cloud services to save costs by improving clinical and operational efficiency, and it opens the door to the development of innovative, cutting-edge healthcare solutions.
-Providers will be able to develop smart applications or use third-party applications hosted on Azure to implement predictive analytics to personalize healthcare, evaluate and treat patients at a distance (telemedicine), and sharpen therapeutic drug monitoring.
+Providers are able to develop smart applications or use third-party applications hosted on Azure to implement predictive analytics to personalize healthcare, evaluate and treat patients at a distance (telemedicine), and sharpen therapeutic drug monitoring.

 The rigorous audit covered the measures Microsoft has taken to secure personal health data and protect its confidentiality, including the: